 When will the winners be revealed?

-The results of the School Travel Awards 2020/21 will be announced at the special lunch and ceremony on Friday 13th November, taking place at the Royal Garden Hotel in Kensington, London.
+The results of the School Travel Awards 2020/21 will be announced during the ceremony currently scheduled for Friday 13th November.

 Comedian Tim Vine is co-hosting this year’s ceremony.